Indomethacin Dosage For Gout

 I can tell you what the prescribing information recommends, but before I do, let me explain some key points.

-Indomethacin is a general purpose Non Steroidal Anti-Inflammatory Drug (NSAID).
-As such it carries a health warning to avoid prolonged use, and to minimize dose where possible.
-It is vital, therefore to only take indomethacin when you really need it.
-It is also vital to seek your doctor’s advice about starting uric acid lowering treatment, which will remove the need for gout pain relief, if your treatment is managed properly.
+Indomethacin is a general purpose Non-Steroidal Anti-Inflammatory Drug (NSAID).
+As such it carries a health warning to avoid prolonged use and to minimize dose where possible.
+So it is vital, to only take indomethacin when you really need it.
+Also, it is vital to seek your doctor’s advice about starting uric acid lowering treatment.
+Because this will remove the need for gout pain relief if your treatment is managed properly.

-Indometacin dosage guidelines vary according to the condition being treated.
+Indomethacin dosage guidelines vary according to the condition being treated.
 However, you should also be very careful not to exceed the maximum dose.
-This is set according to your weight at 3mg per kg per day.
+Because this is set according to your weight at 3 mg per kg per day.

 It is sensible with any medicine, if you have never taken it before, to start with a minimum dose.
 This will help you avoid or minimize indomethacin side effects.
 Your doctor or pharmacist will advise what that minimum dose is.